 Computers are increasingly specialized both in hardware and in software.
 One might even say they are becoming differentiated in a manner analogous to biological cells.
 Routers are specialized for bandwidth.
 Data base servers are specialized for I/O, caching, and query.
 Web servers are specialized for small transactions and throughput.
-Computational engines such as IBM's BlueGene are specialized for parallel operation and FLOPS (floating-point operations per second).
-Portable devices such as PDAs, cell phones, and MP3 players are specialized for very simple user interfaces, low power and long battery life.
+High power parallel processing engines such as IBM's "Watson" are specialized for massively parallel Hadoop operations.
+Portable devices such as PDAs, cell phones, and MP3 players are specialized for user-friendly interfaces, low power and long battery life.
 Game boxes are specialized for rapid graphics calculations.
 And the many embedded devices such as those in cars are further specialized for reliability, durability, precise real-time control and the like.

 The growing multicellularity of computing also facilitates

-No longer does one computer have to do everything.
-That's the point of
+longer does one computer have to do everything.
+That's the point

 At first blush, there appeared until recently to be one glaring

-increasing specialization in computing: Windows PCs attempted to
+exception to increasing specialization in computing: Windows PCs

-generality nearly crippled Windows Vista which was shunned by most
+complexity nearly crippled Windows Vista which was shunned

-the Windows marketplace as well as the Windows API.
-A host of Windows
+Windows marketplace as well as the Windows API.
+A host of

-To maintain their livelihood, these programmers helped to perpetuate
+livelihood, these programmers helped to perpetuate the Windows

 software ecology and discourage new competitors.
-The transition from
+So the

-phones, and other smartphones continue to make Windows desktops and
+iPhones, Android phones, and other smartphones continue to make

 developers.
 That's where the money is now.

-With Microsoft's death grip on mass-market software broken,
+Now that Microsoft's death grip on mass-market software has

-specialization is accelerating in most, if not all,
+specialization is accelerating in most, if not all, areas of

 devices and special-purpose sensor/effector devices.
 Worldwide

-of new cellphones, PDAs and smart-phones already far outstrips those
+shipments of new cellphones, PDAs and smart-phones already far

-of Wintel boxes.
-A one-size-fits-all operating system simply cannot
+outstrips those of Wintel boxes.
+A one-size-fits-all operating

 Server computing is specializing too.
 Within the corporate IT

-fore.
-And the huge Web server farms such as Google rely on
+to the fore.
+And the huge Web server farms such as Google's rely